ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

+As you can see, we're reusing the frontend IP configuration and SSL certificate.
+The frontend port and SSL profile differ from the TLS listener.

 #### Routing Rule

-Add the following to the `requestRoutingRules` array:
+Finally, we need to connect the mTLS listener to the already existing backend.
+Add the following Bicep to the `requestRoutingRules` array:

 ```bicep
 {